-When assessing travel distances you need to consider the distance to be travelled by people when escaping, allowing for walking around furniture or display material, etc. The distance should be measured from all parts of the premises (e.g. from the most remote part of a classroom or lecture theatre on any floor) to the nearest place of reasonable safety which is:
+When assessing travel distances you need to consider the distance to be travelled by people when escaping allowing for walking around equipment, plant storage units, etc. The distance should be measured from all parts of the premises to the nearest place of reasonable safety which is:

-a protected stairway enclosure (a storey exit);

-- a separate fire compartment from which there is a final exit to a place of total safety; or - the nearest available final exit.
+- a protected stairway enclosure (a storey exit); - a separate fire compartment from which there is a final exit to a place of total safety; or - the nearest available final exit.